Etruscan art: Vase painting

-Etruscan vase paintings were produced from the 7th through the 4th centuries BC, and is a major element in Etruscan art.
+Etruscan vase paintings were produced from the 7th through the 4th centuries BC, and are a major element in Etruscan art.
 It was strongly influenced by Greek vase painting, followed the main trends in style, especially those of Athens, over the period, but lagging behind by some decades.
-The Etruscans used the same techniques, and largely the same shapes.
+The Etruscans used the same techniques and largely the same shapes.
 Both the black-figure vase painting and the later red-figure vase painting techniques were used.
 The subjects were also very often drawn from Greek mythology in later periods.

 Besides being producers in their own right, the Etruscans were the main export market for Greek pottery outside Greece, and some Greek painters probably moved to Etruria, where richly decorated vases were a standard element of grave inventories.
-It has been suggested that many or most elaborately painted vases were specifically bought to be used in burials, as a substitute, cheaper and less likely to attract robbers, for the vessels in silver and bronze that the elite would have used in life.
+It has been suggested that many or most elaborately painted vases were specifically bought to be used in burials, as a substitute, cheaper, and less likely to attract robbers, for the vessels in silver and bronze that the elite would have used in life.

 Bucchero ware

 More fully characteristic of Etruscan ceramic art are the burnished, unglazed bucchero terracotta wares, rendered black in a reducing kiln deprived of oxygen.
 This was an Etruscan development based on the pottery techniques of the Villanovan period.
-Often decorated with white lines, these may have eventually represented a traditional "heritage" style kept in use specially for tomb wares.
+Often decorated with white lines, these may have eventually represented a traditional "heritage" style kept in use especially for tomb wares.